All the big name fitness tracker brands, from Fitbit to Garmin, are turning their attention to getting kids active.

-Yes, there's even fitness trackers designed for kids, too.
-While the features and specs list might differ to the ones designed for adults, the goal is the same; to keep you moving and active.
-That does, however, mean finding more interesting and fun ways to motivate those younger users to count steps or go out and play and do it on the regular.
+While the features and specs list might differ to the trackers designed for adults, the goal is the same; to keep the user moving and active.
+That does, however, mean finding more interesting and fun ways to motivate younger ones to count steps and go out and play regularly.

 Read this: Best smartwatches for kids